 How to Identify Binoculars Power?

-Binoculars are always represented by two numbers.
-For example 10×50.
-The first number being their power (or magnification) and the second being the diameter of their lenses.
-Generally, binoculars power will range between 6x to 20x.
-If you are spotting a very distant object across your land or a sailing boat 3 Km from shore then you should opt for 12x to 20x binoculars.
+Two numbers always represent binoculars, for example 10×50.
+The first number is their power (or magnification) and the second is the diameter of their lenses.
+Generally, binoculars power will range between 8x to 20x.
+If you are spotting a very distant subject across your land or a sailing boat 3 Km from shore then you should opt for 16x to 20x binoculars.

 What is the Best Lens Size and Weight?

 Bigger lenses in binoculars make your image brighter and allow for a wider field of view.
-High magnification models are usually full sized binoculars with lenses of 50mm to 56mm.
+High magnification models are usually full sized binoculars with lenses of 50mm.
 These are still very easy to hold, stabilise and carry but are definitely not compact.
 They will weigh anywhere between 700g to 1.5 Kg.
-Astronomy binoculars will have even larger lenses, 60mm to 80mm, and can be even heavier than that.
+Astronomy binoculars will have even larger lenses, 60mm to 100mm, and can be even heavier than that.

 Which Brand Should I Get?

 There are plenty of good optic brands out there.
 Each brand has various binocular model lines depending on optical quality.
-From entry level binoculars to high end professional ones.
-With optics you really get what you pay for!
-Some reputable brands to look at are Nikon, Fujinon (FujiFilm), Bushnell, Bresser, Celestron, Vortex and Zeiss.
+Ranging from entry-level binoculars to high-end professional ones.
+With optics, you really get what you pay for!
+Some reputable brands to look at are Nikon, Fujinon (FujiFilm), Bushnell, Celestron, Vortex and Zeiss.
 These all offer excellent binoculars for every type of user.
-Prices range between $200 to $1,000 for a good pair of high powered binoculars.
+Prices range from $200 to $500 for a good pair of high-powered binoculars.